Specific Tips for Optimal Content Distribution

-- Identify your resources that allow you to consistently engage on this channel.
-Be sure you can listen to, respond to, and participate in conversations, as well as starting conversations yourself.
+- Identify the resources that allow you to engage consistently on this channel.
+Be sure you can listen to, respond to, and participate in conversations, as well as start conversations yourself.

 Things to Consider as you Develop a Plan for Each Channel

 - Define the audience most engaged on this channel.

 - Articulate what goals this channel will help you accomplish.
 Determine if this an opportunity to achieve something here that you can't achieve on a different channel.

 - Specify which specific subjects will resonate with this community.